gcallah/BookReviews/morrison.md

 carrying an enormous amount of parasitic growth: all of the talk of religion, orthodoxy, heresy, apostles, Mount Sinai, and so on.
-Morrison would have done better to have produced the excellent work of history of which he was clearly capable, and cleaned his tree clear of all the epiphytes.
+Morrison would have done better to have produced the excellent work of history of which he was clearly capable, and cleared his tree clear of all the epiphytes.